Woman wearing non-slip shoes on the snow.

 Back Injury

 Slips, trips, and falls are some of the most common causes of back injuries.
-Spinal surgery is one of the most common operations in the USA.
-Spinal surgery is not something you want.
-Wear non-slip shoes.
+Spinal surgery is one of the most common operations in the USA and definitely not something you want.
+Wear non-slip shoes!

 Other Injuries